Apache - Install SSL Certificate

 Apache SSL SSL Certificaten

-Apache uses two SSL settings to check the paths of your SSL certificates, one for your own certificate, and one for the certificate issuer's intermediate and root certificates.
+Apache uses one directive in its configuration to identify your own SSL certificate, and one to identify the Certificate Authorities' intermediate and root certificates.

-If you received separate files from your CA, use the following command to merge them together in reverse order.
-Of course, if there is only one intermediate certificate, you should only add one.
+If you have received separate files from the CA, use the following command to concatenate the certificates in reverse order.
+If there's only one intermediate certificate, you only need to concatenate that one, of course.

 cat intermediate_2.crt intermediate_1.crt CA_root.crt >> /etc/certs/bundle.crt

-The order in which you put the files together is important:
+The order in which you concatenate the certificates is important:

-• First the intermediate certificates - usually one, sometimes two
+• The first certificates should be the intermediate certificates, if any - there usually is one, sometimes two

-Step 2: Modify the Apache virtual hosts file
+Step 2: Edit the Apache virtual hosts file

 Open the SSL virtual hosts file of your Apache server.
-Depending on your distribution you can find it in one of the following places:
+Depending on your distribution, this could be found at under one of the following directories:

-• /etc/httpd for Red Hat, CentOs, Fedora and many others
+• /etc/httpd for Red Hat, CentOs, Fedora and many other distributions

 grep -r VirtualHost *

 Add a new VirtualHost block to the virtual hosts file.
-Note that in the example below, you should have the paths point to your website's root directory, and the SSL parameters point to the directory where you keep your keys and certificates.
-It may be easier to copy and modify an existing VirtualHost block.
+Note that in the example below, you should modify the paths so that they point to your website's root directory, and the SSL directives so they point to your SSL certificate and your private key.
+It may be easier to copy and modify an existing VirtualHost entry in your config file.

 DocumentRoot /home/www/public_html/www.mydomain.com/public/